Aló Presidente

-Aló Presidente (English: Hello, Mr. President) was a long-running, unscripted talk show hosted by former Venezuelan President Hugo Chávez.
+Aló Presidente (English: Hello, Mr. President) was a long-running, unscripted talk show hosted by Hugo Chávez, former President of Venezuela.
 It was broadcast on Venezuelan state television and radio channels, including Venezolana de Televisión, on Sundays from 11:00am until mid/late afternoon.
-In 2009, a survey of 3,000 Venezuelans indicated that 61% of citizens watched or listened to the show regularly.

-The show was a powerful tool in promoting Chavista socialist ideals and achievements of the Bolivarian Revolution to supporters in Venezuela and beyond.
+The show was used to promote Chavista socialist principles to supporters in Venezuela and beyond.
 Many editions were filmed outdoors before large audiences, commonly featuring a local farm, factory, school, hospital, housing project or other public investment.
 Although Chávez typically appeared on television several times a week, Aló Presidente was his opportunity to reach most families on their day off.
-It has also been broadcast when Chávez has been abroad, including in Guatemala, Cuba, Dominican Republic, Brazil and Argentina.

-The show was criticized for its apparent lack of seriousness, due to low production values, spontaneous announcements, random contributions from audience members, colorful informality and often outright tedium.
-Live footage of Aló Presidente would occasionally be broadcast simultaneously across all (state and private) TV and radio in Venezuela, for any period determined by Chávez during the broadcast.
+The show was criticized for its lack of seriousness, due to low production values, spontaneous announcements, random contributions from audience members, colorful informality and often outright tedium.
+Live footage of Aló Presidente would occasionally be broadcast simultaneously across all state and private television and radio in Venezuela, for any period determined by Chávez during the broadcast.

 History

 Beginning in 1999, Aló Presidente was a 1-hour show designed to give citizens a voice and put them in direct contact with Chávez.
-The first broadcast was made on May 23, 1999 — about three months after Chávez took office — on radio.
-The show did not air between June 5, 2011 and January 8, 2012 while Chávez was receiving cancer treatment in Cuba.
+It was first broadcast on radio on May 23, 1999, about three months after Chávez took office.
+The show did not air between June 5, 2011, and January 8, 2012, while Chávez was receiving cancer treatment in Cuba.
 A total of 378 shows aired.

 In 2007, Chávez took his desk to the beach and recorded a 7-hour episode including his views on what he called European imperialism in the Malvinas.
-During the March 2, 2008 airing Chávez ordered a top general to send ten battalions of troops to the border with Colombia in response to a bombing by Colombian forces inside Ecuador which killed Raúl Reyes, a FARC leader.
+During the March 2, 2008 airing, Chávez ordered a general to send ten battalions of troops to the border with Colombia in response to a bombing by Colombian forces inside Ecuador which killed Raúl Reyes, a FARC leader.
 The battalions were ultimately not deployed, but the declaration may have caused the 2008 Andean diplomatic crisis.
 Chávez spent a large amount of time on the show denouncing capitalism, imperialism and foreign interference.

 When segments were broadcast as a cadena nacional, citizens were compelled to either listen in or turn off their TVs or radios.
 Many Venezuelans tuned in because Chávez was known for unveiling financial assistance packages or other social benefits.
-The show promoted the Bolivarian Revolution and allied governments, blaming Venezuela's economic and other problems principally on the United States, but also internal economic and political enemies.
+The show promoted the Bolivarian Revolution and allied governments, blaming Venezuela's economic and other problems principally on the United States, but also on internal economic and political enemies.
 George W. Bush was referred to as "Míster Danger", the villain character in a famous Venezuelan novel, Doña Bárbara.